nvmwill/nexmo-developer/_tutorials/en/neru/dialer/outbound-call-route.md

 # Create an Outbound Call

 Now that the form is displaying, you will need to handle the form submission.
-Create a new route for `/call`:
+Create a new route for `/call` by adding the following to the index.js file:

 ```javascript
 app.post('/call', async (req, res, next) => {